AbdoSakrEgy/ImaginoApp/README.md

 1. Validates ownership of `imageId`.
 2. Downloads the transparent PNG from Cloudinary.
 3. Runs a "stage-one" vision analysis via OpenAI (`gpt-4o-mini` by default) that inspects the transparent PNG and produces a JSON payload containing: a richly detailed positive prompt, an optional negative prompt, product attributes, background scene ideas, **and explicit hints about how large the product appears plus where it sits in-frame**.
-Those placement hints are appended to the Stability prompt so the synthesized scene respects the product's perceived scale.
+Those placement hints are appended to the Stability prompt so the synthesized scene respects the product's perceived scale, and every prompt reiterates that there must be an empty staging pocket left open for the real product.
 4. Calls the Stability AI Replace Background endpoint (`/v2beta/stable-image/edit/replace-background`) with the product layer plus the combined prompt metadata to synthesize a new backdrop (automatically falling back to a text-to-image generation when the replace endpoint is unavailable in the current region/plan).
 When falling back, requested `width`/`height` are snapped to the SDXL-approved resolutions to avoid `invalid_sdxl_v1_dimensions` errors.
 5. Uses `sharp` to composite the original product atop the generated background.
 The compositor auto-detects product themes (vehicles, beauty, fashion, etc.) and repositions/resizes the foreground to a grounded spot when appropriate (e.g., cars near the horizon line, tall bottles offset from center).
 All preset themes, prompt templates, and placement heuristics now live in `src/modules/image/background.helpers.ts`, keeping the service lean while preserving the curated fallbacks.
 When the stage-one vision call returns scale/position hints, those are stored with the AI edit metadata, tagged on the derived asset, and reiterated inside the Stability prompt so background props align with the product's footprint.
 The finished merge uploads to Cloudinary and is stored as a child image linked to the transparent parent, and metadata captures whether the prompt was user-only, vision-assisted, or fully auto-generated.